royaltm/node-streamdb/lib/iter/README.md

 - a regexp
 - a Set (matches any value in a set)
 - an Array
-  in this instance array constitutes a logical sum of its condition elements (or, ||)
+  in this instance array constitutes a logical sum of its condition elements (or, `||`)
 - an Object
-  in this instance expected value must be an object if properties are defined on a condition object their values constitute a conjunction of conditions matched against target properties (and, &&)
+  in this instance expected value must be an object;
+  if properties are defined on a condition object their values constitute a conjunction of conditions matched against target properties (and, `&&`)

 e.g.: